Lawn Care

 Hand weeding

-Hairy bittercress has a relatively shallow root system, so it’s fairly easy to pull these weeds out of the ground before they become too invasive in your lawn or garden.
+Hairy bittercress has a relatively shallow root system, so pulling these weeds out of the ground is fairly easy before they become too invasive in your lawn or garden.
 However, please note that this is typically a better option for removal in a garden or in landscaping.

 Mow your lawn frequently